kkemple/scienceandmathematics.com/src/content/posts/complex-adaptable-systems-complexity-ladders-and-agency.md

 Agency is rare—requiring precise thermodynamic conditions at $\eta \sim 0.1$ after climbing the ladder many times.
 Most of the universe operates at lower overhead exhibiting emergence without navigation.
 Stars, galaxies, and crystals complete ladder iterations building complexity but never reach the agency threshold.
 Only biological systems hit the sweet spot.

 We are matter that climbed the recursive ladder enough times to navigate.
 From quantum fields to particles to atoms to molecules to cells to organisms—each iteration built on previous emergence.
 The accumulated complexity achieved $\eta \sim 0.1$ enabling goal-directed behavior.
 The ladder is how reality builds from constraints to agency.
 The recursion is law.

+This piece establishes the substrate—how complexity builds until agency becomes thermodynamically affordable.
+[The Anthropic Thermodynamic Principle](/the-anthropic-thermodynamic-principle) establishes the energetic constraints on that substrate.
+[Bounded Reflexivity & Constraint Theory](/bounded-reflexivity-and-constraint-theory) applies the framework at market and institutional scales.
+And [From Gradients to Games](/from-gradients-to-games) establishes when the emerged agency expresses as strategic behavior rather than reactive gradient-following.
+Together they form a closed framework: the ladder builds agency, thermodynamics constrains it, constraint topology shapes its expression, and horizon adequacy determines its regime.

 [^1]: Dirac, P. A. M. (1928).
 The quantum theory of the electron. *Proceedings of the Royal Society of London A*, 117(778), 610-624.